bruno-sf/minimon/README.md

 ![screenshot](https://i.imgur.com/QGzBWzQ.png)

-### Todos and Thoughs
+### Todos and Thoughts
 For the sake of keeping things simple, I think the program is what it is.
-Any new feature would probabbly require external libs or disvitue from the original purpose.
+Any new feature would probably require external libs or deceived from the original purpose.

-Warning: HTTPS support is only available if Python was compiled with SSL support (through the ssl module).
+Warning: HTTPS support is only available if Python was compiled with SSL support (through the SSL module).
 If your HTTPS checks are alway getting OFFLINE, maybe that's the problem.
 Check with: python3 -m ssl